-According to the market timing theory, there is a negative relationship between a company's share price and debt (Deesomsak et al., 2004) because when the share price rises the companies issue equity (Antoniou et al., 2008).
-In this research, the equation that was used by Deesomsak et al. (2004), Antoniou et al. (2008), and Alipour (2015) to calculate the share price performance ratio will be used in this research,
+According to the market timing theory, there is a negative relationship between a company's share price and debt (Deesomsak et al., 2004) because when the share price rises, the company issues equity (Antoniou et al., 2008).
+In this research, ethe quation that was used by Deesomsak et al. (2004), Antoniou et al. (2008), and Alipour (2015) to calculate the share price performance ratio will be used in this research.

+'''

-Share Price Performance (SPP) = [Share Price (current period) - Share Price (previous period)] / Share Price (previous period)
+Share Price Performance (SPP) = [Share Price (current period) - Share

+Price (previous period)] / Share

+Price (previous period)

+'''